 It was hard for me to let go of control, but it turns out that this has improved our evenings tenfold.
-I love to cook so I don’t have a problem tweaking and changing the plans as needed, grocery shopping takes less time and and I go into the evenings now knowing what we’re going to eat, and knowing I have the ingredients for it.
+I love to cook so I don’t have a problem tweaking and changing the plans as needed, grocery shopping takes less time and I go into the evenings now knowing what we’re going to eat, and knowing I have the ingredients for it.
 Even when I’m very tired I just have to look at the plan and follow directions.
-This means we’ve been eating fewer lunch meat roll ups and carrots for dinner, thankfully (not that there’s anything wrong with that in a pinch ;))
+This means we’ve been eating fewer lunch meat roll-ups and carrots for dinner, thankfully (not that there’s anything wrong with that in a pinch ;))

 Many readers mentioned being organized about dinner:

 Sarah: Meal plan!
 I’d be lost without one, even if I stick to it loosely.
 I either let my three year old help with dinner (tossing veggies in a bowl, measuring, mixing) or I put it on the stove to cook and watch Sean the Sheep with him.
 Or color.
 Or play.
 We still do healthy, homemade dinner, but I no longer aim for perfection.

 Stacy: I enjoy the early evening much more if I’ve already got dinner in the slow cooker.

 Here are a couple of ideas on making routines for the last half of the day and transitioning to bedtime.

 Having routines means everyone knows what to expect which has a huge impact on kids’ abilities to listen, follow directions, and regulate their emotions.